xlc-dev/auwebbity/README.md

 Auwebbity is a powerful web-based audio editor that runs entirely in your browser.
 Built with Solid.js and WaveSurfer.js, it provides professional-grade audio editing capabilities without requiring any server-side processing.

+> [!IMPORTANT]
+> This software is currently in **beta** and is **very buggy and slow**.
+> Many features may not work as expected, performance may be poor, and data loss may occur.
+This is an early development version and should not be used for production work or important projects.

 ## Features

 - Multi-track audio editing with unlimited tracks